thewca/wca-regulations/wca-regulations_2012.md

 ## Article H: Multiple Blindfolded Solving
 - H1) Standard speed solving procedures shall be followed, as described in Article B (Blindfolded Solving).
 Additional regulations that supersede the corresponding procedures in Article B are described below:
-    - H1a) The competitor must notify to the judge [NOTE: I just assumed it was the judge.
+    - H1a) The competitor must notify to the judge [NOTE BY SARAH: I just assumed it was the judge.
 Specify the person the competitor should talk to prior to the event.], before the start of the event, the number of puzzles (at least 2) he wishes to solve blindfolded per attempt.
     - H1a1) A competitor must not change the number of puzzles after the start of the event.
     - H1a2) A competitor's requested number of puzzles must not be disclosed until the start of the event.
     - H1b) A competitor is allotted 10 minutes times the number of puzzles, up to a maximum of 60 minutes.
 The time shall be measured with a stopwatch to the nearest second.
-[NOTEL: Do we need to specify to the nearest second?
+[NOTE BY LUCAS: Do we need to specify to the nearest second?
 It's automatically like that, unless it's under 10 min, and does it make a huge difference then?]
     - H1b1) The competitor may signal the end of the attempt at any time.
 If and when the time limit is reached, the judge attempt shall stop the competitor.
-[NOTEL: Removed " The numbers of solved and unsolved puzzles are counted."]
+[NOTE BY LUCAS: Removed " The numbers of solved and unsolved puzzles are counted."]
     - H1d) Time penalties for each puzzle of the attempt are additive (e.g. if a competitor attempts 10 cubes, finishes with a time of 59:57, and is penalized two times, the final recorded time is 59:57 + 2*2 = 60:01.).

 ## Article Z: Optional Regulations
 Optional regulations may be applied to a competition by its organisation team to facilitate the administration of the competition.
 The WCA Board must approve the application of (an) optional regulation(s) to a competition.

-- Z1) The organisation team may require competitors to submit puzzles for scrambling [NOTEL: Take out "for scrambling"?] during registration.
+- Z1) The organisation team may require competitors to submit puzzles for scrambling [NOTE BY LUCAS: Take out "for scrambling"?] during registration.
 - Z2) The organisation team may limit the number of events per competitor.
 - Z3) The organisation team may select competitors who directly qualify for certain rounds of certain events, based on the results of specific previous
 - Z4) The organisation team may limit the number of competitors per event, on either a "first come first serve" basis, or based upon qualification times or positions in the current WCA world rankings.